fabian-kostadinov/fabian-kostadinov.github.io/_posts/2015-04-01-cointegration-and-the-role-of-the-intercept.md

   </td>
 </tr>
 </table>
-In both situations the Dickey-Fuller value is much lower than the 5% threshold of, and thus _p-value_ < 0.05.
+In both situations the Dickey-Fuller value is much lower than the 5% threshold of -3.43, and thus _p-value_ < 0.05.
 This means that we can be more than 95% confident that the two time series are indeed cointegrated (in the short term).

 ----